ojitmehta123/NS3-1/index.md

 If you are looking for installation instructions, check the [installation page](/NS3/installation)

-If you are looking for the collaborative sensing adaptations for the ns-3 LTE module, check the [ns-3-COLAB page](/NS3/COLAB).
+If you are looking for the collaborative sensing adaptations for the ns-3 LTE module, check the [ns-3-COLAB page](/NS3/COLAB), or the [COLAB-5G](/NS3/COLAB-5G) for additional rural 5G adaptations.

 If you are looking for the 802.11 AP with the dynamic beacon adjustment, check out the [ns-3-dynamicBeacon page](/NS3/dynamicBeacon)